nextapps-de/flexsearch/README.md

 }]
 ```

-By passing the search option `merge: true` the result set will be merged into:
+By passing the search option `merge: true` the result set will be merged into (group by id):
 ```js
 [{
     id: 1001,